Tampa Deed In Lieu Of Foreclosure Lawyer

 - Lender releases the homeowner from the all mortgage payments.

 - Bank wipes out the balance of the loan.

 - Borrower’s credit does not suffer as much of a hit compared to having a foreclosure appear on the credit report.

 Many lenders prefer a deed in lieu instead of dealing with the cost and time involve with the foreclosure process and maintaining the property afterwards.
 If the bank forecloses on the home, the borrower may still face financial liability for liens or other mortgages on the property.

 In some cases, a homeowner who has a second mortgage or other liens on the home may not qualify for a deed in lieu.
 In addition, depending on the amount of the debt forgiven, a borrower who agrees to this type of transaction could face negative tax consequences.

 If you are a homeowner facing possible foreclosure, it is important to consult with an experienced lawyer to better understand the deed in lieu transaction and other possible options.
 Our lawyers have the comprehensive knowledge necessary to deal with all aspect of real estate law, including deed in lieu, foreclosure defense, short sales, loan modifications, contract reviews, and bankruptcies.
-Call now for a free consultation.
+Call our Tampa foreclosure lawyers today for a free consultation.